LIUZHENGJI-CN/DSS5104-ass2/README.md

 #3.Main Scripts and explanations

-****note****: Due to GitHub file size limits, the .pth files are not included here; they will be generated in the corresponding paths when the training scripts are rerun.
+****Note****: Due to GitHub file size limits, the .pth files are not included here; they will be generated in the corresponding paths when the training scripts are rerun.

 ##3.1 ****model selection+strategy comparison****: